ezh247467/CSE151A-Group-Project/README.md

 We will now extract an additional feature from our dataset, which will be used for classification.
 We will classify positions by whether they are winning for either player or estimated to be a draw, which gives us a total of 3 classes.
 We will be using one hot encoding so we can predict these classes using our four features with a neural network.

 ## Classifying Evaluation
 We will separate the evaluations into 3 classes: White (is winning), Black (is winning), and Draw.
 Typically speaking, an evaluation of $\pm{2.0}$ is considered a great enough advantage to be converted into a win as long as the player places accurately.
-Therefore, we will consider 200 centipawns as the threshold for winning.
+Therefore, we will consider 200 centipawns as the threshold to consider White or Black to be winning and evaluations with less than that threshold would be considered drawn.

 ## Development of Pieces
 #### The following function will check how well "developed" a player's core pieces are.
 There are many factors<sup>[^2]</sup> to this attribute, so our evaluation would certainly not be the most accurate.
 We also have our own arbitrary weights for evaluating as we cannot be completely sure how much "better developed" a piece is in relation to other types of pieces.
 The criteria that we will keep in mind for our evaluation function are the following.